From the Director

 If your dream is to make your mark on this world and help shape its future through your passion, talent and diligence, as well as your sharpened media skills and enhanced cultural competence, come to the Richard T. Robertson School of Media and Culture at VCU.

-Home to more than 1,300 students, the dynamic and forward-thinking Robertson School is proud of its talented, hard-working and diverse students.
+Home to about 1,100 students, the dynamic and forward-thinking Robertson School is proud of its talented, hard-working and diverse students.

 The innovative and diverse faculty, blending strong academic and professional backgrounds, is deeply committed to excellence in teaching and scholarship.